as

 Test your App with App Tester

 App Tester is a tool that allows testing Appstore SDK features in your apps during integration without publishing changes to the Appstore.
-The App Tester tool is an APK you can install on your test device that mimics the standard Appstore client APK built into all Fire TVs and tablets.
-App Tester handles your app requests, and can be used to test all 3 major functionalities (IAP, DRM, and SSI) offered as part of the Appstore SDK.
-App Tester maintains its own local data store, serving all requests through that, rather than affecting the production state of your test accounts or devices.
+The App Tester tool is an APK you can install on your test device that mimics the Appstore client APK built into all Fire TVs and tablets.
+App Tester handles your app requests in place of the production Amazon Appstore services.
+You can use App Tester to test all three major functionalities (IAP, DRM, and SSI) offered as part of the Appstore SDK.
+App Tester maintains its own local data store, which it serves all requests through, rather than affecting the production state of your test accounts or devices.

-The App Tester APK is included in the bundle of artifacts your Amazon contact has shared with you.
-However, it is typically distributed through the Amazon Appstore.
-Visit the Amazon App Tester link to download the APK for your devices.
+You can get the App Tester APK through the Amazon Appstore.
+Visit the Amazon App Tester page to download the APK for your devices.

 Using App Tester for testing